 Visiting this magical park is a fantastic Barcelona kids’ activity.
 Created by Gaudi and featuring lots of fairytale-type architecture, beautiful gardens, giant lizard monuments, tunnels, playgrounds and mosaic benches with spectacular views.
 During high season the park is very busy, so recommended to book a ticket in advance to avoid queues.
 Why not try this park Guell guided tour and skip the line ticket.

 We loved the experience of Las Ramblas with the kids.
-While it is very touristy, it is still great to explore the winding streets, find cafes and markets in the many squares, enjoy the street artists, flowers stalls and diverse shops.
+While it is very touristy, it is still great to explore the winding streets, find cafes and markets in the many squares, enjoy the street artists, flowers stalls and diverse shops (read more about the best shopping cities in Europe here).
 La Boqueria Food Market is well worth a visit.
 This vibrant market sells fresh fruit, vegetables, fish, meat and cheese and housing snack bars and cafes where you can sample the amazing produce.
 Visiting this area at Christmas is truly magical.

 Park de la Ciutadella